 We work with a variety of schools, businesses, universities and social change organizations.
-Here’s what they say:
+Here’s what they have to say:

 “Mobius is a powerful tool set for deep learning (in contrast to rote memorization) that leaves people with an ability to teach, apply or build upon complex systems theory and more basic scientific principles.”